ethiopicist/Calendar/docs/src/index.md

 # Documentation

 **Ḥassāba Zaman** is a free, open-source calendar application focused on the Ethiopian/Eritrean (or, Ethiopic) calendar.

-The application aims to provide a wide range of features, including alternate calendars (Julian/Gregorian/Islamic), a tool for converting dates, and an automatically generated computus table (*Bāḥra Ḥassāb*), and customizations, including the ability to choose from a numer of languages or to use transliterated characters.

-The idea behind having so many options for customization is to ensure that the application is as user-friendly as possible without sacrificing mathematical or linguistic accuracy and precision.
-It should be equally accessible to tourists visiting Ethiopia and to academics working with precise historical dates.
+It works even without an internet connection and can be installed as an app on your phone or tablet (simply "Add to Home Screen").

+The goals of the app are (1) to be accessible to a wide range of users, (2) to be accurate both in terms of date calculations and in terms of language, and (3) to support a number of commonly desired features (e.g. conversion of dates between calendars).
+The app should be so intuitive that a tourist visiting Ethiopia could use it, while also accurate enough for a historian to use.

 </div>
 </div>